Directory Synchronization Needs Support in Apps to Expose Advantages

 All of this goes to prove that account synchronization between tenants is eminently possible but Microsoft 365 apps need to understand how to cope with the synchronized accounts.
 The new Teams 2.1 client is the first to make the move.
 In an August 28 blog post, Microsoft explains that the Teams 2.1 client can detect when an external account belongs to a common multi-tenant organization (by looking up the local directory to see if a member account exists for the external user).
 When this happens, Teams enables richer collaboration (like file sharing) because, by definition, the external account exists due to mutual trust between two tenants.

 Compare the situation to regular guest accounts and external federated chat.
 Unless prevented by an Entra ID B2B collaboration policy, group owners can invite anyone to become a guest member.
-That guest member account persists in the organization unless it is removed.
+That guest member account persists in the host organization unless it is removed.
 The new sponsor feature for external accounts might help here, but most guest account clean-up remains an intensely manual affair, like finding guest accounts with unredeemed invitations or reporting or removing old guest accounts.
 The point is that apart from the trust placed in a guest account by the person who created it, an average user cannot take the presence of a guest account in their tenant as any indication of its trustworthiness.

 External federated chat is even less trustworthy.
 The fact that an external person can use Teams doesn’t tell you anything about who they are or what harm they could do.
 Some security researchers have illustrated how it’s possible to send malware via federated chat, which is why I recommend that organizations consider restricting external access to known domains.
 The process of managing the set of permitted domains can be painful, even using PowerShell scripts, but it’s better than leaving a potential route into Teams for attackers to explore.